AFA Alaska

 • Your Local Scheduling Committee is available to answer questions, provide clarification, or help to resolve any lineholder scheduling-related issues.
 Please don’t hesitate to reach out!

-On Tuesday, July 25, our AFA Scheduling Committee Chairpersons met to discuss their ongoing work to represent our Flight Attendants and push for improvements in our workplace.
+On Tuesday, September 26, our AFA Scheduling Committee Chairpersons met to discuss their ongoing work to represent our Flight Attendants and push for improvements in our workplace.
 Representing you at the meeting were Heather Reier (ANC), Rita Tillou (SEA), Melodie Anderes (PDX), Jaqui Bellenie (SFO), Natalie Codd (LAX), and Kitty Cohen (SAN).
 Also present were MEC Scheduling Committee Vice Chairperson—Pairing Construction Karen Ferrell, MEC Scheduling Committee Vice Chairperson—PBS Virginia Fritz.

 The committee met with Managing Director Ops Staffing and Resource Management Brittany Audette, Director Inflight Crew Scheduling Sara Cook, Director of Crew Planning Mike Ostler, Manager of Crew Planning Trisha Bennett, and other management representatives from Crew Planning.

-The Committee is next scheduled to meet on August 22, 2023.
+The Committee is next scheduled to meet on October 24, 2023.

 Topics of Discussion

 • JCTE/Crew Access update.
-We are expecting a new update (7.4 MR13) for filters and a “trade handshake” in September 2023.
+We are expecting a new update (7.4 MR13) for filters and “trade handshake” in September 2023.
+This was rescheduled for September 26, 2023.
+Please refer to the recent bulletin bundle for updates.

 • Pilot Retiming Block In/Out.
-Management recently issued a bulletin bundle providing an update on this issue and a plan for implementation in a future Crew Access update.
+Management recently issued a bulletin bundle providing an update on this issue and a plan for implementation in a future crew access update.
+Please continue to file the appropriate forms until a permanent resolution is installed.
+As of today, there have been 873 inquiries and 163 approvals.

 • Base Turns.
-Each month Flight Attendants are surprised when they combine two sequences over 10 hours 30 minutes and that some contractual legalities are waived.
-When adding sequences together, refer to Section 8.T.
+Each month Flight Attendants are surprised they combine two sequences over 10 hours 30 minutes and that some of their contractual legalities are waived.
+If you are adding sequences together refer to Section 8.T.
+There are also issues with splitting base turns that require Crew Scheduling assistance.

 • Section 11.E.1.c.
 “ISA” marker.
-Unavailable for self assignment.
-When Flight Attendants trade into/out of trips with this label, the premium will disappear.
-If you notice a trip in Open Time labeled as “ISA” without premium, you can contact CS and request removal of the ISA label or for the premium to be added back onto the trip.
-Crew Scheduling has the discretion to determine which action they choose.
+Unavailable for self-assignment.
+When Flight Attendants trade into/out of trips with this label the premium will disappear.
+Flight Attendants can contact Crew Scheduling if they notice a trip in Open Time that is labeled as “ISA” but doesn’t show premium and request removal of the ISA or require the premium be added back onto the trip.
+Crew scheduling has the discretion to determine which action they choose.
+The ability to trade these trips was added to ADR for further discussion.

 • Hotel wait times.
-If you wait in excess of over one (1) hour for a hotel please ensure you keep in contact with Crew Scheduling and open a ticket with AFA.
+If you are waiting in excess of over one (1) hour for a hotel, please ensure you are keeping in contact with Crew Scheduling and opening a ticket with AFA.

 What The Committee Is Working On

 2. Pairings Survey.
 It’s been a few years since we submitted a survey on pairing construction.
 We are discussing survey questions and the possibility of a virtual session or town hall.
-A follow up meeting needs to be scheduled.
+Meeting with management was set for June 5, 2023 and a follow up meeting needs to be scheduled.
+There is no update or ETA.

 We Want to Hear From You!